kchawla-pi/interview_prep/Technical Interview Prep.md

     -   Indexing: O(n)
     -   Search: O(n)
     -   Insertion: O(1)
-    -   Optimized Search: O(n)
+    -   Push: O(1)
+    -   Pop: O(1)

 #### Stack and Queue Methods:
 1.  **pop()**
 2.  **push(item)**
 3.  **peek()**
 4.  **isEmpty()**
-5.  threeInOne()
+5.  **threeInOne()**
     -   Design a single array to implement three stacks.
-6.  stack_min()
+6.  **stack_min()**
     -   Design a stack which, in addition to push and pop, has a function min which returns the minimum element.
-Push, pop, and min should operate at O(1)
+Push, pop, and min should operate at O(1
+7.  **stack_of_plates()**
+    -   Implement a data strcuture `SetOfStacks` that mimics the creation of a new stack when a previous stack exceeds some threshold.
+SetOfStacks.push() and SetOfStacks.pop() should behave identically to a single stack.
+    -   Implement a function popAt which performs a pop on a specific sub-stack.
+8.  **queue_stacks()**
+    -   Implement a MyQueue class which implements a queue using two stacks.
+9.  **sort_stack()**
+    -   Implement an algorithm to sort a stack such that the smallest items are on the top.
+You can use an additional temporary stack, but no other data structure, e.g., array, etc.  Stacks support push, pop, peek, and isEmpty.
+10. **animalshelter()**
+    -   Animal shelter operates on a FIFO basis.
+People must adopt either the oldest of all animals at the shelter.
+They can select whether they want a dog or a cat, but they will get the oldest of that species.
+Create the data structures to maintain this system and implement operations such as enqueue, dequeueAny, dequeueDog, and dequeueCat.